-Many thanks to our esteemed panel of energy management experts who served on the 2019 selection committee.
-View the 2019 award winners and their case studies.
+Many thanks to our esteemed panel of energy management experts who served on the 2020 selection committee.

-Currently, Andrea serves as a consultant for energy efficiency and energy management system, working for companies, governments and international organizations.
+In addition, she continues serving as an independent consultant for energy efficiency and energy management system, working for companies, governments and international organizations.

 Andrea is a senior energy professional, with 20 years of experience in corporate, public policy, consulting and academic activities.

 From December 2015 to July 2018, she was the Undersecretary of Energy Efficiency and Savings at the Ministry of Energy and Mining of Argentina.
 In this position, she was the focal point at the National Cabinet of Climate Change, coordinator of the National Energy and Climate Action Plan, vice-chair of the G20 Energy Transitions Working Group under Argentina G20 Presidency (2018), and co-chair at the Executive Committee of IPEEC (International Partnership on Energy Efficiency Cooperation).
 One of the goals of her administration was to promote the implementation of Energy Management Systems in the industry sector based on different initiatives, one of them was to implement the National Award of the Energy Management Leadership Award.